-Montessori Movement Area for Newborn Twins: How to Set up with these 3 Essentials
+Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

-Follow these 3 essentials to create a Montessori Movement area for newborn baby or twins.
-In their movement area they will have the opportunity to experience and explore with their mobiles, them selves and for twins, with each other!
-Here are the 3 essentials to a Montessori movement area for twins or any baby!
-As well as some explanations about how to prepare and use the space!
+A Montessori-prepared environment can begin with newborn babies.
+Take these three essential elements to create a Montessori Movement area for newborn babies or in my case, twins.
+In their movement area, they will have freedom of movement and an opportunity to interact with the new world around them.
+Here are the three essentials for a Montessori movement area for twins or any baby.
+Additionally, there are explanations on how to prepare and use the space.

 What does a Montessori movement area look like for newborn twins?